 Visitors are those who are neither students nor employees of the University or its affiliates who occasionally have a need to park on campus.

-Visitor parking spaces are provided on some streets and lots and are designated as GSU VISITOR PARKING ONLY.
+Visitor parking spaces are provided on some streets and lots and are designated as UNIVERSITY VISITOR PARKING ONLY.
 These are not for use by faculty, staff, or students.

 All Visitors should obtain a visitor parking permit from the Parking & Transportation office or the Welcome Center in Lewis Hall.
 There is no charge for visitor parking permits.